 Draft – Review – Revise – Customize – Litigate

-Most savvy and seasoned business-owners recognize how much added value a competent business contracts attorney can provide versus using template or boiler-plate contracts found online or in cheap software packages at your local office-supply store.
+Most savvy and seasoned business-owners recognize how much added value a competent business contracts lawyer can provide versus using template or boiler-plate contracts found online or in cheap software packages at your local office-supply store.
 An ounce of good contract drafting or review is worth a pound of litigation costs.

 Business Contracts are the Keystone

 The bottom line is that written contracts are literally the most important part of any business transaction – they are the keystone of every business-to-business or business-to-customer relationship.
-Template, Boiler-plate or non-lawyer drafted contracts generally fail to address all the necessary elements of the agreement, are not updated to account for recent changes in the law or court decisions, and are not customized to fit the needs of your business and the specific transaction.
+Template, Boiler-plate or non-lawyer drafted contracts generally fail to address all the necessary elements of the contractual arrangement, are not updated to account for recent changes in the law or court decisions, and are not customized to fit the needs of your business and the specific transaction.

 Deficiencies in any one of these areas can be devastating to the contractual arrangement, as well as the businesses involved.
-When contract disputes arise – and no matter how accommodating the parties are at the time of contract, they often do – a poorly drafted contract can cost one or both parties substantial sums of money in attorneys’ fees, court & litigation costs, a settlement payment or an unfavorable court judgment.
+When contract disputes arise – and no matter how accommodating the parties are at the time of agreement, they often do – a poorly drafted contract can cost one or both parties substantial sums of money in attorneys’ fees, court & litigation costs, a settlement payment or an unfavorable court judgment.

 Typical Contracts Drafted – Reviewed – Revised – Customized – Litigated by TJL